JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/basic-code-assistance/index.md

 <img src="import-basic-completion.png" alt="Import Basic Code Completion" width="700"/>

 The cool thing about code completion is that you can also use it in many other places, including method parameters, Dictionaries, Django templates, inside f-strings, and much more.
-Check out [the documentation](https://www.jetbrains.com/help/pycharm/auto-completing-code.html) for more details.
+Check out [the PyCharm documentation](https://www.jetbrains.com/help/pycharm/auto-completing-code.html) for more details.

 That’s cool, but how does PyCharm do it?
-We just saw a very simple example, but sometimes you will be working within much more complex projects with multiple inter-dependencies.
+We just saw a simplified example, but sometimes you will be working within much more complex projects with multiple inter-dependencies.
 How can PyCharm understand what class you are about to instantiate, what method you are about to call, and so on?

 PyCharm examines the code of your entire project and creates a virtual map.
 This makes PyCharm fully aware of your code and allows actions like code completion to be performed immediately.
 The process of reading your entire project is called ‘indexing’ and it happens when you open your project, switch between branches, load or unload plugins, or after large external file updates.